devini01/CSCI401W-Fall2023-TeamGamma/Meeting_Notes/Meeting_6.md

 ### 🗒️ **Notes**:
-This weeks goals is to get familiar with android studios and work through the tutorial to see what its capable of and how we can utilize it for our app
+  - This weeks goals is to get familiar with android studios and work through the tutorial to see what its capable of and how we can utilize it for our app
-Also use Use trello to solidify what we want to focus on .
+  - Also use Use trello to solidify what we want to focus on .
-Making sure java doesnt have any limitations.
+  - Making sure java doesnt have any limitations.

-proof of concepts for trello,